Fasz-kivan/IsShopping/README.md

 ### To build the web version, use

-`flutter build web --release --web-renderer canvaskit --base-href /IsShopping-Web/`
+`flutter build web --release --base-href /IsShopping-Web/`

 ## Screenshot of the app's current state